 The difference between feeling ‘whacked out’ and ‘burnt out’ is that with burnout your mind can no longer process emotion.
 You will likely experience an odd numbness and lack enthusiasm and motivation for what you think you should feel excited about.
 It’s like your body and mind have slammed on the brake.
 Adrenal fatigue is a survival mechanism by your subconscious autonomic functioning and it is beyond your conscious control.
 Your body and mind simply cannot sustain the way they have been operating and you are now being forced to make a change in how you live your life!

-When the idea of Christmas holidays brings you out in hives
+When the idea of taking a break brings you out in hives

 Do you feel powerless, anxious and overwhelmed to make change happen in your life?